Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-26-0-add-codex-entry-for-export-component-7327-graft-release-cd-7807.md

 ticket: MTM-60220
 version: 1021.26.0
 ---
 A new entry for the export component has been added to the {{< product-c8y-iot >}} Codex.
-This change introduces a dedicated page in the codex that provides information about the export component, its purpose, and how it can be used within the {{< product-c8y-iot >}} platform.
+This change introduces a dedicated page that provides information about the export component, its purpose, and how it can be used within the {{< product-c8y-iot >}} platform.